ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 This is where branching comes into play.
 By branching, you can keep your original ``master`` branch clean while you make changes in the branches you make.

-In the event of major slip-ups, you can cut off the branch and start a new branch copy based on the clean branch.
+In the event of major slip-ups, you can delete the branch and start a new branch based on the clean branch.

 ### Through GitHub's Web Editor